Sweet and Sour lessons in Brand Building

 - A die hard fan base, that worships the brand, its stores and products alike

 And the Lululemon customer experience was an integral part of all three of these.
-But the brand has struggled out of recovery mode for 3 years now, after a product quality scare that wiped $2bn off the stock valuation.
+But the brand has struggled in recent years, ever since a product quality scare that wiped $2bn off the stock valuation, and intense competition that has challenged its 1st-mover status.

 If you ever doubted the link between customer experience and commercial value, read on!